Your Private Practice Website Is Not About You

 It’s about your clients.

-Unlike any other type of website or portfolio you’ve had in the past, your private practice website doesn’t exist to showcase your accomplishments.
+Unlike any other type of website or portfolio you’ve had in the past, your private practice website doesn’t exist to showcase your accomplishments, or even to “sell” your services to prospective clients.
+The sole purpose of your website is clarify who you treat and what those clients can expect from you.

 Some therapists make the mistake of treating their websites like a resume.
 On one level, that makes sense—your site might contain a lot of the same kinds of information as your resume.
 And a resume is designed to get you hired (by an employer), just as a private practice website is designed to get you hired (by a new client).